tnichols217/notes/Forensic Science/Final/Short Story.md

 >
 > As the investigation unfolded, Jane discovered a hidden safe in Richard's penthouse, containing documents pointing to embezzlement within the company.
 The evidence suggested that Victoria had been diverting funds into offshore accounts, leaving Richard in the dark.
 >
 > Just as Jane was about to confront Victoria, a breakthrough occurred.
 The forensic analysis revealed that a single hair found at the crime scene matched the characteristics of Michael's.
 Sarah brought Michael in for questioning, and under pressure, he confessed to being involved in the embezzlement scheme.
+However the fact that the fiber matched those of Victoria's dress remains.
+>
+> Further analysis of the hair and fiber evidence revealed a third individual's presence at the crime scene.
+Jane realized there was another player involved, manipulating the situation from behind the scenes.
+Jane uncovered a hidden connection between Victoria and Michael.
+They had been secretly conspiring against Richard, with each suspect believing the other would take the blame.
+Their plot was to eliminate Richard, obtain his fortune, and disappear together.
+>
+> Tracing the money from the records found in the safe and combining it with the forensic evidence from the crime scene, Jane